mendrik/feather/feather-docs/content/decorators/index.md

 This property means that it can be also bound in child widget templates.
 This is an easy way to render parent properties in child components without having to rely on @Subscribe to pass around data in your application.
-However be careful when sharing text node bindings with local ones, since the scope is different and only one property can be rendered.
-This means bind parent variables solitary in a text binding.  ```<div>{{parentProperty}} {{localVariable}}</div>``` will render only one property.

 ### html

 With string bindings you might sometimes want to inject unescaped html fragments into the dom tree.
+Set html to true to do this and make sure the injected html has only one root element.

 ## @On